Stoewer: History

 In 1928 the company started to build S8 and G14 models with eight-cylinder engines.

 At the beginning of the 1930s Stoewers delivered their highlights: G15 Gigant, M12 Marschall and P20 Repräsentant, each with eight-cylinder engines, with 60 to 120 hp (45 to 90 kW) and 130 km/h maximum speed.
 The production of these cars had to be cancelled after 2,500 vehicles being produced due to worldwide economic troubles.
 In 1931 Stoewer constructed one of the first cars with front-wheel drive at all, class V5 25 hp (19 kW), 80 km/h maximum speed.
 The model named Greif Junior was built under the licence of Tatra.
-Its successor V8 Greif was the last car constructed by Mr Stoewer himself; class Arkona and Sedina were the last civilian cars produced by the company.
+Its successor V8 Greif was the last car constructed by Stoewer himself; class Arkona and Sedina were the last civilian cars produced by the company.

 In 1936 the Stoewer factory developed the 'uniform light off-road car' (le.E.Pkw, leichter geländegängiger Einheits-PKW) for the German army, a versatile four-wheel drive car, the Stoewer R200 initially (until 1940) equipped with four-wheel steering.
 Due to capacity-limitations, the cars also had to be produced by BMW-Factory Eisenach, as BMW 325, and by Hanomag in Hanover as the Type 20 B. Together the three manufacturers made a total of ca. 13,000 units.

-Stoewer was one of several German companies that exploited slave labour during WW II and had its own camp for prisoners.
+Stoewer was one of many German companies that exploited slave labour during World War II and had its own camp for prisoners.

 After World War II, the Red Army seized the remaining production facilities, dismantled the factory and sent the equipment to the Soviet Union.
 The company subsequently ceased to exist.